X Brands: Best-known role

 The television series Yancy Derringer stars Jock Mahoney and consists of 34 episodes, which originally aired weekly from October 1958 through June 1959.
 The series' storyline is set in New Orleans just after the end of the Civil War in 1865.
-X Brands plays "Pahoo-Ka-Ta-Wah," a tall Pawnee Indian who carries a double-barrel shotgun and is Derringer's (Mahoney's) constant companion and protector.
+X Brands plays Pahoo-Ka-Ta-Wah, ("Wolf Who Stands in Water"), a Pawnee Indian who carries a double-barrel shotgun and throwing knife and is Derringer's (Mahoney's) constant companion and protector.
 Pahoo's loyalty and overriding concern for Derringer's welfare began after he saved Yancy's life.
-In the series' pilot episode, "Return to New Orleans", Yancy recounts that act; and explains that by saving his life, Pahoo believes "he went against fate" and "therefore he's responsible for my life from now on."
+In the series' pilot episode, "Return to New Orleans", Yancy recounts that act, explaining that by saving his life, Pahoo believes "he went against fate" and "therefore he's responsible for my life from now on."
 Also, throughout the series, Brands' Pawnee character is silent, never uttering a word.
 Whenever Yancy does speak to him, Pahoo uses only sign language—hand gestures—to communicate.